test-idapython-01/idapython-examples/examples/index.md

 #### show_selected_strings
 <details>
-  <summary>retrieve the strings that are selected in the "Strings" window.</summary>
+  <summary>Retrieve the strings that are selected in the "Strings" window.</summary>

 <blockquote>